Scarabaeus1031/NEXAH/README.md

 ![Off-Manifold Flow](APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/outputs/ieee118_v69_off_manifold_flow.png)

-This is a **real system trajectory** from an IEEE power grid model.
+This is a real system trajectory from an IEEE power grid model.

-Instead of treating it as noise,
-NEXAH reveals it as motion within a **structured stability field**
+NEXAH reconstructs a local flow field around it, revealing how the system moves within a structured stability landscape.

 ---